IntelRealSense/librealsense/doc/RaspberryPi3.md

 1. Install [Ubuntu MATE](https://ubuntu-mate.org/) on your [Raspberry PI 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).

 2. Clone and compile the latest [Intel&reg; RealSense&trade; SDK 2.0](https://github.com/IntelRealSense/librealsense/releases/latest) by following the instructions under [Linux Installation](https://github.com/IntelRealSense/librealsense/blob/development/doc/installation.md).
-In section [Video4Linux backend preparation](https://github.com/IntelRealSense/librealsense/blob/development/doc/installation.md#video4linux-backend-preparation), perform only the first phase "Install udev rules located in librealsense source directory".
+In the section [Prerequisites](https://github.com/IntelRealSense/librealsense/blob/development/doc/installation.md##prerequisites), proceed with the steps till (not including) the kernel patches instructions.

 > **Note**: In some cases the RAM capacity is not sufficient to compile the SDK, so if the compilation process crashes or exits with an error-code try to create a [swap file](https://www.howtoforge.com/ubuntu-swap-file) and then recompile the SDK.